-It is a common misconception that the rate of recharge from precipitation can be used as a "safe yield" or "sustainable limit" on the rate of groundwater extraction from an aquifer (Bredehoeft, 1997).
+Sources: U.S. Geological Survey, Nebraska Water Science Center; U.S. Bureau of Reclamation, Kansas-Nebraska Area Office; Nebraska Natural Resources Districts; Central Nebraska Public Power and Irrigation District; Conservation and Survey Division, School of Natural Resources, University of Nebraska-Lincoln limit" on the rate of groundwater extraction from an aquifer (Bredehoeft, 1997).
 This idea is too simplistic.
 The aquifer properties and all sources of recharge and discharge must be taken into consideration.
 Recharge is provided primarily by precipitation, but also by irrigation return flow and seepage from canals, reservoirs, and streams.
 Discharge occurs as baseflow to streams and lakes, evapotranspiration, and groundwater pumping.
 Groundwater levels, therefore, respond to a variety of natural and anthropogenic factors affecting recharge and discharge and are controlled largely by the physical properties of the aquifer.
 Limiting groundwater extraction to a rate equal to or less than the rate of recharge from precipitation will not prevent depletion of the aquifer.
 In fact, groundwater "mining" is prone to occur to one degree or another in any heavily pumped aquifer.
 A holistic, adaptive approach to groundwater management based on hydrologic mass balance is more appropriate.
 These strategies are discussed by several authors (e.g. Sophocleous, 1997, 2000; Alley and Leake, 2004; Maimone, 2004; Korus and Burbach, 2009a).